 Note 1: Do not use reagents beyond the kit expiration date.
 Note 2: Avoid extended exposure to heat and light.
-Opened reagents are stable for sixty (60) days when stored at 2-8°C. Kit and component stability are identified on the label.
+Opened reagents are stable for sixty (60) days when stored at

-- Note 3: Above reagents are for a 96-well microplate.
-For other kit configurations, see table at the end of this IFU. - 4.1 Required But Not Provided: - 1.
-Pipette capable of delivering 25μl & 50μl volumes with a precision of better than 1.5%. - 2.
-Dispenser(s) for repetitive deliveries of 0.100ml and 0.350ml volumes with a precision of better than 1.5%. - 3.
-Adjustable volume (20-200μl) and (200-1000μl) dispenser(s) for conjugate and substrate preparation - 4.
+2-8°C. Kit and component stability are indentified on the label.
+Note 3: Above reagents are for a 96-well microplate.
+For other

+- 4.1 Materials Required [But Not Provided]: - Pipette capable of delivering 25μl volumes with a precision of better than 1.5%. - Dispenser(s) for repetitive deliveries of 0.100ml and 0.350ml volumes with a precision of better than 1.5%. - 3.
+Adjustable volume (20-200μl) and (200-1000μl) dispenser(s) for conjugate and signal preparation. - 4.
 Microplate washer or a squeeze bottle (optional). - 5.
-Microplate Reader with 450nm and 620nm wavelength absorbance capability. - 6.
-Test tubes for preparation of enzyme conjugate. - 7.
+Microplate Luminometer - 6.
+Test tubes for preparation of enzyme conjugate and signal reagent A and B. - 7.
 Absorbent Paper for blotting the microplate wells. - 8.
-Plastic wrap or microplate cover for incubation steps. - 9.
-Vacuum aspirator (optional) for wash steps. - 10.
-Timer. - 11.
-Quality control materials.
+Plastic wrap or microplate cover for incubation steps.

+- Vacuum aspirator (optional) for wash steps.

+- 10. Timer.

+- 11. Quality control materials.